Cedrick84/UnicornKeygen/README.md

     0x2a47 <+6>: movl   $0x3044, 0x8(%esp)
 ```
 The breakpoint is hit, let the fun begin.
-Somethings stand out in the assembly, for instance 0x3044.
+Somethings stands out in this assembly; 0x3044.
 Let’s see if we can figure out what this is

 ```bash
 (lldb) x/a 0x3044